Skip to main content

 Show All Policies or Only Owned Policies

 By default, the Policy component shows only the policies that a user owns.
-However, if Matt selects one or more participant roles (for example, beneficiary, driver, or subscriber) when adding the Policy component to an account record page, the list also includes the policies where the user is a participant.
-At the top of the list, there’s the Show only owned policies option.
-Matt selects this option to view only the policies that the user owns.
+However, if Matt selects one or more participant roles—such as beneficiary, driver, or subscriber—when adding the Policy component to an account record page, the list also includes the policies where the user is a participant.

 Image highlighting the option, Show only owned policies.

 The policies are grouped by policy type.
-The policies that don’t have a policy type are grouped under the Others policy type.
 A group can show a maximum of five policies.
 If there are more than five policies in a group, Cumulus users see the All Owned Policies link at the bottom of the list.
 This link opens the Insurance Policies list view.

-If agents don’t select the Show only owned policies option, they see two links at the bottom of the list: All Owned Policies and Other Policies.
-The All Owned Policies link opens the Insurance Policies list view.
-The Other Policies link opens the Insurance Policy Participants list view.
+If reps don’t select the Show only owned policies option, they see three links at the bottom of the list: All Owned Policies, Other Policies, and All Claims.
+The All Owned Policies link opens the Insurance Policies list view for the account.
+The Other Policies link opens the Insurance Policy Participants list view for the account.
+The All Claims link opens the Claims list view for the account.

 Image showing All Owned Policies and Other Policies links